Part 5 of 5: Continued from a Previous post

 A realistic project plan is the backbone of any project.
-The project plan represents all other elements – pressure for change, a common vision, and the capacity to deliver the plan – to ensure successful delivery.
-The plan maps the cadence of events and resource requirements during each stage.
-Most importantly, the workplan should be flexible enough to adjust as project components shift during implementation.
-For example, the plan should consider a loss of champion or critical executive sponsor.
+To ensure successful delivery, the plan must represent all other elements – pressure for change, a shared vision, and the capacity to deliver the strategy.
+In addition, the plan maps the cadence of events and resource requirements during each stage.
+Finally, the work plan should be flexible enough to adjust as project components shift during implementation.
+For example, the plan should consider the loss of a champion or critical executive sponsor.

 Why is a Realistic Workplan significant?

 A realistic project plan should accurately reflect all other elements.

 The project plan should balance the need to see change with a realistic way of achieving that change.
 There will be moments where that pressure will be critical during the project.
 Often, during the heaviest, most labor-intensive parts of the project – a reminder of Executive support helps drive end-users to overcome their anxiety.

 The vision should heavily drive the plan.
 A continuous focus on scope and deliverables should be embedded in the plan.
 Whether dealing with multiple silos at an organization or one political team, revisiting the vision is the only way to maintain a realistic pace for the project while driving towards the common goal.